kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 "Messaging Layer Security".

-The `leaf_operation_intent` MLS Proposal Type is used to allow members or external sender to convey the intent of a leaf owner to perform an operation on their leaf.
+The `leaf_operation_intent` MLS Proposal Type is used to allow members or external senders to convey the intent of a leaf owner to perform an operation on their leaf.

-* Value: 0x000c (suggested)
+* Value: TBD
 * Name: leaf_operation_intent
 * Recommended: Y
 * External: Y